Towards Depth Foundation Model: Recent Trends in Vision-Based Depth Estimation: Conclusion

-\PAR{Funding and acknowledgments.} This work was partially supported by NSFC (No. 62172364, No. U24B20154, No. 62402427), Zhejiang Provincial Natural Science Foundation of China (No. LR25F020003), and Information Technology Center and State Key Lab of CAD\&CG, Zhejiang University.
+This research was supported by Zhejiang Provincial Natural Science Foundation of China under Grant No. LD25F030001, and Information Technology Center and State Key Lab of CAD\&CG, Zhejiang University.